 “Where the traditional definition focuses on the “completion of the projects within the triple constraints of time, cost and scope” the future definition needs to be “achieving the desired business value within the competing constraints”.

-If organisations and project professionals want to truly step into the future of project management and make a shift towards value realization, understanding the distinction between benefits and value is the first critical step.
+If organisations and project professionals want to make a shift towards value realisation, understanding the distinction between benefits and value is the first critical step.

 Tap into the power of benefits management with pmo365

-Thankfully, you are not alone in your desire to tap into benefits management.
-In fact, we have been benefits management advocates for quite some time and we know how to do it right.
+Do you know how to utilise your PPM solution to manage benefits?
 Make sure to check out how we can help you tap into the power of benefits management by talking directly with our PPM experts.